Autonomous Quantum Devices: When Are They Realizable without Additional Thermodynamic Costs?: Proof Overviews

+In this \app{} we will provide the proofs of the results in the maim text.
+Owing to the complexity of some of these proofs, with the exception of Proposition \ref{prop:idealised control}, the others will have a high level overview of the proof here, with details relegated to the \Supp.

-\section{Proof of Proposition \ref{prop:idealised control}}
+\subsection{Proof of Proposition \ref{prop:idealised control}}

 We will here prove Proposition \ref{prop:idealised control}.
-We will assume the assertions under both bullet points in the preposition, and culminate in a contradiction hence showing that assertions cannot simultaneously hold.
+We will assume the assertions under both bullet points in the proposition, and culminate in a contradiction hence showing that the assertions cannot simultaneously hold.
 To start with, we denote the unitary transformation implementing the TO from $\rho_{\A\G}^0(t)$ to $\rho_{\A\G}^1(t)$ by $U_{\A\G}(t)=\me^{-\mi \delta(t) \hat H_u}$ where

 By definition of TOs, $U_{\A\G}(t)$ is an energy preserving unitary which must commute with $\hat H_{\A\G}=\hat H_{\A}\otimes\id_\G+\id_\A\otimes\hat H_{\G}=\sum_{n=1}^{d_\A d_\G} E_n\proj{E_n}_{\A\G}$ and can therefore be chosen to be of the form $\hat H_u=\sum_{n=0}^{d_\A d_\G}\Omega_n \proj{E_n}_{\A\G}$ with $\Omega_n\in[-\pi,\pi)$.
 In order to avoid trivial unitaries, we have also assumed that the phases are non-degenerate, $\Omega_n\neq \Omega_p$ for $n\neq p$.
 It then follows from $[U_{\A\G}\otimes\id_\cl, \hat H_{\A\G\cl}]=0$ that